high oxalate foods list

 blueberries in a bowl

-Low Oxalate (1 cup blueberries = 4 mg oxalate)
+High Oxalate (1 cup blueberries = 37 mg oxalate)

-Enjoy them by themselves, or on yogurt to help meet your daily dairy goal of 3 servings per day.
 You could also try this amazing blueberry compote (just cut the sugar in half) as a lower sugar alternative to syrup on pancakes or waffles.
+Or, give this healthy blueberry cobbler recipe a try – you won’t regret it!

 Kale Oxalate